-##So, Summer is here and who knows where Spring went?
+##So, Summer is here!
 Our condolences to those affected personally by the crisis and thanks to the hard work and dedication of health service workers.
 ‘La Ola Fresca’ is open again and ready to receive you once more with a new line in takeaway picnics and dishes to enjoy on the terraza.
 It has been a surreal siesta, in which I can say at least I have rediscovered my home and who I live with!

 Like others I have discovered some positives that have come to light of spending more time on ourselves, family and taking time and paying attention to what we eat.
 However, it has highlighted the great insecurity of those who are employed in seasonal work… particularly in the restaurant and agricultural industries.
 It would be great if we keep some of the values we’ve learnt during this crisis, such as cutting down on traffic and how we value the cost of the food on our plates and in local shops.
 So, I’m going to use this article to give a big shout to local restaurants in Benimaclet, ‘Al Paladar’, ‘La Búfala’, ‘Carabasser’, ‘Talla Focs’, ‘Kaf Café’, ‘La Gramola’, ‘Aprendiz’ and ‘Terra’.
 And I also recommend ‘La Comanda al granel’ and ‘Verosenda’ Organic fruit and vegetable delivery and encourage you wherever you live to seek out places that are seeking to make a difference.